Our best finance minister

 They were informed by letter it appears, so the doctor would have received a letter whilst in London negotiating on our behalf that she has with immediate effect lost the clout to press issues.

-If her erstwhile deputy were in the negotiation panel, the day before the doctor would have been speaking for Nigeria in the centre and the next day, her deputy would be calling the shots as it appears the doctor does not have anymore roles in that team.
+If her erstwhile deputy were on the negotiation panel, the doctor would have been speaking for Nigeria in the centre and the next day, her deputy would be calling the shots as it appears the doctor does not have any roles in that team.

 As the elections of 2007 appear over the horizon, here is hoping that the machinations of the president do not lead to an implosion of the cabinet feeding into uncertainties and foreboding about the future.